Seun9wan/Fashion-FINE/README.md

-# FashionFINE
+# FashionFINE: Integration of global and local representations for fine-grained cross-modal alignment

 FashionFINE is a framework for fine-grained cross-modal retrieval in fashion-related datasets.
+This paper is accepted by The European Conference on Computer Vision (ECCV) 2024 (ECCV 2024) [paper](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/10886.pdf).
+---

 ## 📌 Requirements
 To install dependencies, run: